MHejdek/sts-recruitment/README.md

 #### Issue:

 The issue might occur when setting up the env on docker - according to ```https://github.com/doctrine/DoctrineMigrationsBundle/issues/393``` and the issue seems to occur on PHP8.0 and higher.

-#### Solution:

-You need to run database migrations twice or just execute ```docker/setup.sh``` twice and it will do it for you.
+**Although the issue appears the database migrations run properly.**

 ## Documentation: